kazuyaTakahashi1988/docker-express/README.md

-# docker_express_mysql

-docker-compose up -d
+# $ docker-compose up -d

-↓
-Open "localhost: 3000" in your browser
+# Open "localhost: 3000" in your browser